ahmadalbadawi/ahmadalbadawi.github.io/_posts/2025-12-15-fhe-blog-post.md

 ***

+This post provides a deep dive into the SIMD (Single Instruction, Multiple Data) packing techniques used in BGV and BFV Fully Homomorphic Encryption (FHE) schemes.
+We explore the mathematical isomorphism between vectors and polynomials that enables parallel processing of encrypted data.
+The roadmap for this article includes a high-level intuitive explanation using standard algebra, a detailed breakdown of the Chinese Remainder Theorem (CRT) as applied to cyclotomic rings, and finally, a concrete step-by-step code walkthrough in Python demonstrating data encoding and decoding procedures in BGV/BFV.

+***Disclaimer**: This article is written for readers with basic background in cryptography or advanced mathematics and FHE.
+It assumes a working knowledge of abstract algebra concepts; specifically rings, finite fields, and polynomial arithmetic, as well as familiarity with the basic mechanics of homomorphic encryption.*

+***

+**Contents**
+* ToC
+{:toc}

+***

 ### Introduction

 Single Instruction, Multiple Data (SIMD) parallelism is the cornerstone of arithmetic FHE schemes such as BGV, BFV, and CKKS.
 While modern FHE libraries abstract away the complexity of ciphertext packing, a deep understanding of the underlying algebraic structure is crucial for efficient parameter selection and performance tuning.